madnuttah/unbound-docker/doc/DETAILS.md

 # Known Issues

 - There's a difference between 'vanilla' Docker and the variant Synology uses.
-If the container won't spin up when trying to use a privileged port like `53 tcp/udp` you might need to set `user: root` in the compose file's Unbound service section.
-See [`issue #62`](https://github.com/madnuttah/unbound-docker/issues/62).
+If the container won't spin up when trying to use a privileged port like `53 tcp/udp` you might need to run the container in `root mode` by setting the `DISABLE_SET_PERMS` environment variable to `true` without a `user` definition or define `user: root` in the compose file's Unbound service section or your shell command.

 # Troubleshooting